 Great managers don’t micromanage.

 As a manager, trust your employees enough to share the work with them so they can grow.
 Give them important and specific assignments for their development.
 When you try to do everything yourself, this produces little growth for your employees.
+Instead, try focusing on delegating the work and building a proper work breakdown structure.
+This will help improve the overall workflow and efficiency.

 A great manager knows how to involve their employees in the process and success of work.
 If you’re a micromanager and second guessing their work, they’re going to hate their job.